telerik/xamarin-forms-docs/controls/chart/Axes/axes-categorical-axis.md

 - **MajorTickInterval** :  Defines the step at which major ticks are generated.
 The default value is 1.
 This property will also affect axis labels as they are generated on a per major tick basis.

 - **PlotMode** : Defines the strategy used to position data points along the axis category slots.
-Three possible values are available: { BetweenTicks, OnTicks }.
+The possible values are:
+	- BetweenTicks
+	- OnTicks

 #Example#